+- One eye examination. - One pair of spectacle lenses. - Contact lenses, which includes the fitting fee. - Pediatric vision care as Federally defined and required. - Second Pair Benefit: - The plan provides a second pair benefit.
+Participants may purchase either glasses or contacts in the same calendar year or may elect two pairs of glasses or two pairs of contacts.

+Frames:

-- One eye examination. - One pair of spectacle lenses. - Contact lenses, which includes the fitting fee. - Pediatric vision care as Federally defined and legally required. - Second Pair Benefit: - The plan provides a second pair benefit.
-Participants may purchase either glasses or contacts in the same calendar year or may elect two pairs of glasses or two pairs of contacts. - Frames: - o Each pair of frames is eligible for reimbursement every 2 Calendar Years. - Exception: When new frames are necessary because of a change in a prescription that cannot be accommodated by existing frames or cranial growth and the Second Pair Benefit is exhausted, an additional pair of frames may be provided each Calendar Year.
-Supporting documentation from your Health Provider must be submitted to the Vision Network Service Provider.
+- Each pair of frames is eligible for reimbursement every 2 Calendar Years. - Exception: When new frames are necessary because of a change in a prescription that cannot be accommodated by existing frames or cranial growth and the Second Pair Benefit is exhausted, an additional pair of frames may be provided each Calendar Year.
+Supporting documentation from your Health Provider must be submitted to the Plan.